lgwza/IPv6AliasedPrefixBasedCovertCommunication/README.md

 ## Citation

-If you use this code in your research, please cite:
+If you find this paper useful or use this code in your research, please cite:

 ```
 @inproceedings{wang2025apcc,